EddyVerbruggen/Flashlight-PhoneGap-Plugin/README.md

 This plugin allows you to switch the flashlight / torch of the device on and off.

-* Works on Android, but likely not on 2.x devices.
+* Works on Android 2.x and newer.
 * Works on iOS 5.0+, maybe even lower.
 * Works on Windows Phone 8 since v2.0.0.
 * Depends on capabilities of the device, so you can test it with an API call.